Hermes — Air Quality Intelligence

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description specifically states 'List air quality monitoring sites near a location, with context.'
-This clearly identifies the action (list) and resource (monitoring sites), distinguishing it from sibling tools that assess or analyze data rather than list sites.
+The description opens with a precise, specific action: 'List air quality monitoring sites near a location, with context.'
+It clearly identifies the resource (monitoring sites), the scope (near a location), and what is returned (summary and monitors list).
+This distinguishes it from sibling tools that deal with measurements or historical data.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.